 At nearby Augusta Raurica, impressive ruins and relics at the museum give an insight to the busy lives of Romans in the region.
 The charming countryside of the Basel region with its many cherry trees in spring boasts a particularly beautiful display of blooms.
 Germany and France, the Black Forest and Vosges Mountains are only a stone's throw away from the border city of Basel.

-If you wish to fly, our partners at Switzerland Travel Centre can assist you with scheduled flights from London (Heathrow & City) to Basel.
+If you wish to fly, our partners at Switzerland Travel Centre can assist you with scheduled flights from London Heathrow to Basel.

 With SWISS, you get free baggage allowance, drinks, food, on-line check-in and they fly from London Heathrow, London City, Birmingham and Manchester.

-If you wish to drive, we include cross-Channel Ferries & Eurotunnel.
+If you wish to drive, we can include cross-Channel Ferries & Eurotunnel.

 If you prefer to fly to Geneva, Bern or Zurich, we can include rail travel from these airports too for a small supplement.